Softcorp-Industries/hobo_hub/src/blog/larrysblogs/2022-12-07-lbl-ms-lunch.md

 Every day from 9 a.m. – 5 p.m.
 <p class="subHeader">Winter Hours:</p>
 The Mustard Seed is currently providing expanded day-use and warming room services from 7:00 AM to 6:30 PM to homeless clients in the downtown core.
-We have expanded our services to offer our neighbours in need some reprieve during the winter – these programs and services include:
+We have expanded our services to offer our neighbours in need some reprieve during the winter.

 <p class="subHeader">Other Services:</p>